fsharp/fsharp.org/math/index.md

 ### Why F#?

-F# is particularly well suited to numerical programming, compared with many mainstream languages, because of its functional-first design.
-Functional programming is rooted in the development of lambda calculus and focuses on the definition of functions to transform data, as opposed to the manipulation of program state common with other popular paradigms such as object-oriented programming.
+F# is particularly well-suited to numerical programming, compared with many mainstream languages, because of its functional-first design.
+Functional programming is rooted in the development of lambda calculus and focuses on the definition of functions to transform data, as opposed to the manipulation of program states common with other popular paradigms such as object-oriented programming.
 As such, the functional style is often a more natural translation of the underlying mathematics.

 Performance of the code and the developer are two big requirements for numerical computing.
 The computing tasks are often CPU-intensive so the language must be efficient in this regard.
-F# runs on the [Microsoft .NET Common Language Runtime (CLR)](http://msdn.microsoft.com/en-us/library/ddk909ch(v=vs.71).aspx) on Windows and on [Mono](http://www.mono-project.com/Main_Page) on Windows, Linux, and Mac OS.
+F# runs on [Microsoft .NET Common Language Runtime (CLR)][clrlink] on Windows and on [Mono](http://www.mono-project.com/Main_Page) on Windows, Linux, and Mac OS.
-Both of these environments include high-performance [Just-In-Time compilers](http://en.wikipedia.org/wiki/Just-in-time_compilation), which means the code is compiled to native code (high-performance) on-demand.
+These environments include high-performance [Just-In-Time compilers](http://en.wikipedia.org/wiki/Just-in-time_compilation), which means the code is compiled to native code (high-performance) on-demand.
 The Mono environment additionally provides easy access to the [x86 SIMD](http://www.counity.at/blog/2011/hardware-acceleration-in-net-part-1-1-mono-simd-introduction/)